 - (a) In addition to the methods of serving documents (other than the citation to be served upon the filing of a cause of action) set forth in TEX.
 R. CIV.
 P. 21a, a filer may serve documents upon another party in the case by electronically transmitting the document to that party at the party's email address.
-Service in such a manner is known as 'Electronic service," and is permissible in the circumstances set out in paragraph (b) below. - (b) Documents may be electronically served upon a party only where that party has agreed, in writing, to receive electronic service in that case.
-The county clerk shall adopt a standard form of agreement which provides that the party has agreed to electronically accept service, sets out the e-mail address where service should be sent, and informs the party of the right to rescind the agreement by subsequent notice to the court.
-The agreement must be filed with the court and the form must be served on all other parties. - (c) By virtue of electronically filing a document or serving a document or by agreeing to accept service, a filer additionally agrees to provide information regarding any change in his or her e-mail address to TexasOnline, the county clerk, and all parties in the case. - (d) A party who electronically files a document is not required to electronically serve documents upon other parties.
-Electronic service of documents is an optional method of service.

-(e) A filer may electronically serve a document in instances where the document is traditionally filed as well as in instances where the document is electronically filed.
+Service in such a manner is known as "Electronic service," and is permissible in the circumstances set out in paragraph (b) below. - (b) Documents may be electronically served upon a party only where that party has agreed to receive electronic service or where the court has ordered the parties to electronically serve documents. - (c) By virtue of electronically filing a document or serving a document or by agreeing to accept service, a filer additionally agrees to provide information regarding any change in his or her e-mail address to TexasOnline, the clerk, and all parties in the case. - (d) A party who electronically files a document is not required to electronically serve documents upon other parties unless the court has ordered the parties to electronically serve documents. - (e) A filer may electronically serve a document in instances where the document is traditionally filed as well as in instances where the document is electronically filed.